r-neil/PRABackend/README.md

 # Philly Rail App Backend

-This is a work in progress.
-Developing a backend for PhillyRailApp.com that will make available Direct Train information.
+This is a backend service to support PhillyRailApp.com.
+This backend will provide non stop train data via a REST API.

+This app is written in Python and uses Django and REST frameworks.